gramedia-digital-nusantara/midtranspay/docs/charge-a-customer.rst

 Charging a customer is a simple process that involves only 3 steps

 .. note::
-    Before submitting charges, but must sign create an account with Veritrans and have access to your Server Key: `Veritrans Signup`_.
+    Before submitting charges, but must sign create an account with Midtrans and have access to your Server Key: `Midtrans Signup`_.
-    Also note, please read Veritrans documentation before implementing!
+    Also note, please read Midtrans documentation before implementing!
-    You cannot submit credit card details from your server -- that must be done through a front end javascript library that Veritrans provides.
+    You cannot submit credit card details from your server -- that must be done through a front end javascript library that Midtrans provides.

 .. code-block:: python

-    from veritranspay import veritrans, request, validation, payment_type from veritranspay.response import status
+    from midtranspay import midtrans, request, validation, payment_type from midtranspay.response import status

     # 1: Create a gateway.
-    gateway = veritrans.VTDirect('YOUR-API-KEY')
+    gateway = midtrans.VTDirect('YOUR-API-KEY')

     # 2: Build your Charge Request
     cust = request.CustomerDetails(